shadow2560/AIO_LS_pack_Updater/README.md

 ## How to build 🏗️

-To build the project you have to download devkitPro, install devkitPro and the main Switch's libs and follow these commands :
+To build the project you have to download devkitPro, install devkitPro and the main Switch's libs and follow these commands (no need "sudo" for windows):

-``sudo pacman -S switch-curl switch-zlib``
+``sudo pacman -S switch-curl switch-zlib switch-zziplib switch-libzstd switch-mbedtls``
 ``git clone https://github.com/shadow2560/AIO_LS_pack_Updater.git``
 ``cd AIO_LS_pack_Updater``
 ``cd amssu-rcm``